AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/selective-publishing.md

 **To check the publish status of an asset**

 1. In Experience Manager, in the upper-left corner of the page, tap the Experience Manager logo to access the global navigation console.
-On the left side of the page, tap the Navigation icon (just above the Tools icon), then tap **[!UICONTROL Assets > Files.]**
+On the left side of the page, tap the Navigation icon (just above the Tools icon), then tap **[!UICONTROL Assets > Files]**.
 1. In **[!UICONTROL Card View]**, **[!UICONTROL Column View]**, or **[!UICONTROL List View]** (screenshot below shows the **[!UICONTROL List View]**), open a folder that contains assets you have published or unpublished.
 1. Select an asset so it appears with a checkmark.
 See screenshot below for example.
 1. Near the upper-left corner of the page, from the drop-down menu, select **[!UICONTROL Timeline.]** The **[!UICONTROL Status]** region in the left-panel shows the publish state of the selected asset.
-When you use **[!UICONTROL List View]**, an additional column for **[!UICONTROL Dynamic Media]** publish state appears.
+When you use **[!UICONTROL List View]**, an extra column for **[!UICONTROL Dynamic Media]** publish state appears.
-    * A folder that is configured to sync to Dynamic Media will display the **[!UICONTROL Dynamic Media]** column by default.
+    * A folder that is configured to sync to Dynamic Media displays the **[!UICONTROL Dynamic Media]** column by default.
-    * A folder that is *not* configured to sync to Dynamic Media will not display the Dynamic Media column.
+    * A folder that is *not* configured to sync to Dynamic Media does not display the Dynamic Media column.
     ![List View and Timeline](/help/assets/assets-dm/selective-publish-status-timeline.png)

 ## Troubleshooting Selective Publish {#selective-publish-troubleshoot}